Lywel/slash-erc20-token/README.md

 # -b <block-minning-speed-in-seconds>
 ganache-cli -p 7545 -b 3
 ```
-Save the HD Wallet Mnemonic for later use (~10 words string).
+It will generate some wallets (public/private keys).
+Save the generated HD Wallet
+Mnemonic for later use (~10 words string).
+This is what it should look like:
 ```
 HD Wallet
 ==================